ros2-gbp/automatika_ros_sugar-release/docs/advanced/use.md

 5- Follow the previous method to create any number of functional units in your package.

-6- To use your components with ROS Sugar Launcher in multi-threaded execution, jump to step 11.
+6- To use your components with Sugarcoat Launcher in multi-threaded execution, jump to step 11.
 To Setup multi-process execution check step 7.

-7- Next, to use your components with ROS Sugar Launcher in multi-process execution you need to create an entry point for the ROS2 package.
+7- Next, to use your components with Sugarcoat Launcher in multi-process execution you need to create an entry point for the ROS2 package.

 ```bash
 cd my-awesome-pkg\my_awesome_pkg
 touch executable.py
 ```

-8- Import your component and their configuration classes and get the `executable_main` from `ros_sugar`:
+8- Import your component and their configuration classes and get the `executable_main` from `ros_sugar` (Sugarcoat):

 ```python
 #!/usr/bin/env python3